danieldelcore/trousers/README.md

 import React, { FC, ReactNode } from 'react';
 import { renderToString } from 'react-dom/server';

-import { ServerStyleRegistry, ServerProvider } from 'trousers';
+import { ServerStyleRegistry, ServerProvider } from '@trousers/server';
 import App from './';

 const registry = new ServerStyleRegistry();